Fiscal Year 2022

 Currently, the Children's Bureau and its National Center for CBCAP are working closely with the states to promote more rigorous evaluations of their funded programs.
 The Children's Bureau defines evidence-based and evidence-informed programs and practices along a continuum.
 The continuum includes four categories of programs or practices: Emerging and Evidence Informed; Promising; Supported; and Well-Supported.

-The FY 2018 result represented an increase with grantees reporting 61.5 percent of funds directed at evidence-based practices.
+The FY 2018 result represented an increase with grantees reporting 61.5 percent of funds directed at evidence-based practices, which then increased again in FY 2019 with an actual result of 62.8 percent.
 ACF will continue to promote evaluation and innovation to expand the availability and use of evidence-informed and evidence-based practice over time.
-In FY 2020 and FY 2021, ACF is committed to continuing to work with CBCAP grantees to invest in known evidence-based practices, as well as to focus on one-on-one and peer learning technical assistance on increased accuracy of data reporting for this measure.
+In FY 2021 and FY 2022, ACF is committed to continuing to work with CBCAP grantees to invest in known evidence-based practices, as well as to focus on one-on-one and peer learning technical assistance on increased accuracy of data reporting for this measure.